 Unlike previous Metal Gear Solid titles, Ground Zeroes puts Snake into a more open environment built to allow players to approach objectives stealthily from multiple directions as well as multiple methods, such as by vehicle.
 Similar to Metal Gear Solid 4 however, players control Snake via third person camera and aiming, with first person viewing mechanics as well.

 Another new mechanic is the reflex mode.
-If the player is spotted the game will go into slow motion for around five seconds allowing the player to take down the guard that spotted him depending on how far or visible he is.
-If they fail to do so the entire base will enter alert status and soldiers will begin to converge on the player's position.
+If the player is spotted by an enemy, the game will go into slow motion for around five seconds; this gives the player an opportunity to take down the guard that spotted him/her before other guards are alerted.
+If the player fails to kill or incapacitate this guard, the entire base will enter alert status and soldiers will begin to converge on the player's position.

-Snake has most of the moves players are accustomed to with a few differences.
-He can aim in all directions while prone by rotating his body as well as perform a combat dive to get out of sticky situations and into nearby cover.
+Snake has most of the moves players are accustomed to from previous games, though there are several differences.
+Snake can aim in all directions while prone by rotating his body, as well as perform a combat dive to get out of sticky situations and into nearby cover.
 Snake will automatically stick to walls and low cover completely removing the need to keep holding the directional button in order to stay hidden.
 He can also use CQC from cover and disarm enemies by using the correct order of button presses.

 During a mission, Snake can drop a flare grenade to signal a helicopter that can be used to retrieve hostages or abort the mission.
 After the landing zone is selected the helicopter plays a tune chosen by the player when approaching (e.g Heavens Divide or Ride of the Valkyries), though if the tune is too loud, or if the helicopter is too close to enemies, it can be shot down.
 It can also trigger a full alert status on the base depending on the chosen landjng zone but will not penalize the player´s stealth ranking, because enemies have spotted the helicopter and not Snake.